epi-api/slate-zh/source/index.html.md

 ## Introduction

 Transfers represent the building blocks of our API.
 Our Transfer API is an incredibly versatile way of moving funds not only externally but internally as well, whether it's through internal account management or internal exchanges.
-Additionally, you can specify differing source and destination currencies and the funds will automatically exchanged into the appropriate currency in our backend. <br>
+Additionally, you can specify differing source and destination currencies and the funds will automatically exchanged into the appropriate currency in our backend.
+For example, a common use case is to move funds from a USD Wyre balance into a Chinese CNY bank account.
+<br><br>
 Anytime you want to move funds around on the Wyre platform you will create a Transfer.
 The Transfer will go through a number of states as funds are moved to the destination of your choice.<BR>

 Please refer [here](http://sendwyre.com/docs/#country-currency-requirements) for each country's individual requirements when conducting international transfers.